-Falling is not only unpleasant, but it’s dangerous.
+Falling is unpleasant and it can be dangerous.
 We often think of fall prevention as something that only senior citizens need to think about.
 Or we think that only parents of infants and toddlers need to worry about preventing falls.
 The fact is that anyone can fall.
 Falls are embarrassing!
-Falls can cause fractures, head injuries, bruises, bleeding, skin wounds and sometimes even death.
+Falls can also cause fractures, head injuries, bruises, bleeding, skin wounds and sometimes even death.
 They can worsen chronic pain conditions.
 Falls can also threaten our ability to live independently.

 Fall Risk Checklist

 - Have you fallen before or almost fallen?

 - Do you have balance problems?

 - Do you have muscle weakness?